Mt. Baker Equipment List

 i

-Must be UPF rated.
+Highly recommended to be UPF rated.
 Clothing serves much better as sun protection than sun screen, that is why we want to try and cover as much skin as possible with UPF rated clothing.
 UPF stands for Ultraviolet Protection Factor.
 This rating indicates how much UV radiation can penetrate a piece of clothing and reach your skin.
 UPF 50 rated clothing blocks out 98 percent of UVA and UVB light.
 Up to 80% of UV light can make it through a cloud, so UV protection is also needed for overcast days.
-We highly recommend a sun hoody.
+We highly recommend a sun hoody as this piece can also provide protection for your scalp and the back of your neck.
+A moisture wicking material is also recommended for this layer to keep you dry and therefore warm.
 Synthetic or wool only.
+This layer will be worn for the majority of your trip.

 i